-Over the years we made many attempts to bring this to the attention of the regional council and neighbouring farmers.
-The story of our struggle to save the river appeared in the award-winning documentary River Dog.
-Every time we discussed the degradation of the Pahaoa River with council, we were told to ‘prove it’.
-Without scientific water quality data from the river nothing could or would be done to enforce the already existing environmental standards.
+Over the years Grant, and his son James, made many attempts to bring the plight of the Pahaoa River to the attention of the regional council and neighbouring farmers.
+But every time they discussed the degradation of the river with council, they were told to ‘prove it’.
+Without scientific water quality data from the river, nothing would be done to enforce the already existing environmental standards.

 The story of their struggle to save the river compelled James to make the documentary film River Dog, which went on to win multiple awards around the world.
 The critical success of the documentary, and the attention it gained for the Pahaoa River, lead James and Grant to explore more ways in which they could help reverse the decline of freshwater quality in Aotearoa.
 In 2012 they set up the not-for-profit company WAI NZ - Water Action Initiative New Zealand.

 They soon discovered how little information was being collected on the state of our waterways.
 Only 8% of our rivers and only 5% of our lakes are monitored.
 The traditional methods for measuring water quality are time consuming and expensive.
 Additionally, the limited data that is available isn’t robust, because it is typically collected at a single point in space and time.
 But as a river is a system in constant flux, the best way to observe and monitor changes in water quality would be to measure it continuously.
 So, Grant and James set out to invent a device that would gather and communicate water quality data in real-time.